Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in the league.
+- The 8.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 15th in MLB.

 © 2023 Data Skrive.
 All rights reserved.